 An introduction to the Honors Program.
 Course content focuses on great primary texts focusing on the connections between learning and citizenship, or the public uses of knowledge (e.g. Plato's cave).
+Concurrent registration in HON120L is required.
 (Includes theater lab)